The Design Process

 STEP 5: PERMIT & CONSTRUCTION DRAWINGS

 In order to do a construction project, you must have a building permit.
 The requirements for these drawings are less detailed than a full construction set (they don’t really care what sort of stove you’ll be installing, for example) but do involve working out some of the finer points of construction.
 On some projects, this can be a good stopping place.

 Once all of the fixtures and finishes are decided, a full set of Construction Documents can be assembled.
 These drawings are more intricate than the permit plans, and have many details worked out so that a contractor can take them and run the job site with very few questions.

-Construction Administration: Once a project starts to be built, I really appreciate being able to check in regularly and make sure all is running smoothly.
-If there are surprises or changes during construction (hopefully not!) then I can assist in troubleshooting and problem-solving, as well as be helping to resolve any outstanding issues.
-Mostly, this is the house-keeping stage, as I make sure the builder is actually following all of our well-considered direction.
+Construction Administration: Once a project starts to be built, we really appreciate being able to check in regularly and make sure all is running smoothly.
+If there are surprises or changes during construction (hopefully not!) then we can assist in troubleshooting and problem-solving, as well as be helping to resolve any outstanding issues.
+Mostly, this is the house-keeping stage, as we make sure the builder is actually following all of our well-considered direction.